VitekKvitek/widgets-CVUT/README.md

 5. ```bash
    pip3 install -r requirements.txt
 ## Runnig the app
+Go to the directory in which you stored the project and use theese commands
 1. ```bash
+   source venv/bin/activate
+2. ```bash
+   pip3 install -r requirements.txt
+3. ```bash
    voila main_widget.ipynb
 Then in internet browser go to ``http://localhost:8866/``
 ## Importing data